basant0x01/lazyDB/README.md

 # lazyDB
 LazyDB is an advanced system designed to efficiently manage bug-hunting assets and scopes.
 It categorizes these resources into different classifications based on the technology used on the subdomains to streamline and enhance the bug-hunting process.
 With LazyDB, you can easily organize and access your bug-hunting tools and data, making it a valuable asset for developers and security professionals.

 ![image](https://github.com/user-attachments/assets/93a843ae-4822-433f-b827-51fb943cdcfb)

+## [Note: This is just an pre-release and not recommend to use before we release full production version 1.0 ]

+## Features based on the version's
+1. lazydb_v0.1
+  - Automated Subdomains enumeration and scope management

 ## How to Setup an Environment
 1. Install xampp(windows) or lammp (linux)